This post may contain affiliate links. Please read my disclosure policy.

 Mini spinach muffins with banana are 100% whole grain and a kid favorite.
 They make a perfect school lunch and the extras freeze beautifully.

-Oh how my kiddos love these mini spinach muffins!
+Oh how my kiddos love these spinach banana mini muffins!

 They always want at least 4 and usually 5 of these pretty little green muffins.
 Did I mention that they are under 4 and under 2 years old?